eunbiggabi/term2/t2a2-readme/README.md

 2. Functionality / features

-Body helper was created to help people suffer from minor pain.
  We are selling various products such as wrists, knees, waist, and shoulders at a discount.
 Description describes how it is used for each product, and an image is also attached.

 - User Accounts - Body helpers allow users to create accounts with security passwords and edit profiles.